broadinstitute/variantstore/README.md

 Both of these steps (the gatk tool and the copy of the files) can be accomplished by running the CreateArrayImportTsvs.wdl script.

 Run the bq ingest script for array data.
-This script will import the metadata and sample files for the table specified and then move the files to a "done" subdirectory.
+This script will import the sample and raw array data files for the table specified and then move the files to a "done" subdirectory.

 	./bq_ingest_arrays.sh <project-id> <dataset-name> <storage-location> <table-number>